 Self-contained reports must describe sufficient and adequate data and analyses to support the final opinion of value.
 The final value(s) must be reasonable, based on the information included.
-Any Third Party reports relied upon by the appraiser must be verified by the appraiser as to the validity of the data and the conclusions.
+Any Third Party reports relied upon by the appraiser must be verified by the appraiser as to the validity of the data and the conclusions

 The report must contain sufficient data, included in the appendix when possible, and analysis to allow the reader to understand the property being appraised, the market data presented analysis of the data, and the appraiser's value conclusion.
-The complexity of this requirement will vary in direct proportion with the complexity of the real estate and real estate interest being appraised.
-The report should lead the reader to the same or similar conclusion(s) reached by the appraiser.
+The complexity of this requirement will vary in direct proportion with the complexity of the reader to the same or similar conclusion(s) reached by the appraiser